 The idea is that this lower rate should persuade firms to make the decision to bring this cash home and use it here in the United States for investment rather than have it just sit in an overseas checking account.

-How Does the Repatriation Tax Work?
+How the Repatriation Tax Works

 The profits that can be repatriated are post-1986 profits through 2017 that have not already been taxed in the U.S. The tax must be paid by the 2018 tax date, April 17, 2018.
 But the tax may be paid in installments over an eight-year period.

-What Could Be the Effects of the Repatriation Tax?
+The Effects of the Repatriation Tax

 The purpose of this holiday is to give incentives to companies repatriating profits they have sitting in overseas accounts, by giving them a break on the taxes.

 This repatriation tax holiday isn't new; a similar tax provision was put into place in 2004 as part of the American Jobs Creation Act.
-At that time, about $312 billion of corporate cash was brought back into the U.S. at a tax rate of 5.25 percent.
+At that time, about $312 billion of corporate cash was brought back into the U.S. at a tax rate of 5.25%.
 So the tax revenues were a benefit, but this cash was used to pay dividends to stockholders and share buybacks, not to increase capital assets.

 More Information from the IRS

-What If You Think You Might Owe This Tax?
+If You Owe This Tax

 It's not clear how individual taxpayers are affected by this repatriation tax.
 Talk to a tax professional who has some expertise in this area of tax law.
 If you missed the April 17, 2018 deadline and you find you owe this tax, you should pay as soon as possible to avoid increasing fines and penalties.